 Crypto mining bots are malicious programs that have been created for the sole purpose of extracting cryptocurrencies.
 Any computer can be infected with a mining bot, but you can take action to protect yourself from malware by installing security software and changing your passwords often.
 How do you identify if your computer has a mining bot and how do you block them?

-What is a crypto mining bot and how does it work
+What a crypto mining bot is & how it works

 A mining bot is a type of malware.
 It exists to infect your device and run programs that do everything possible to gain you profit while mining cryptocurrencies on your computer or mobile device.